Improwised/kb.repairrabbit.github.io/content/store-closed/Do-past-holidays-automatically-get-removed.md

 draft= false
 +++

-As this is a manual process, A holiday doesn’t get removed automatically.
+As this is a manual process, a holiday doesn’t get removed automatically.